The Ultimate Guide

 This allows you to understand your competition in depth, and helps you identify their approach to doing business with your potential customers.
 It provides a change of perspective – you can start to see your own business just as a prospective client would.

-Let’s take a better look at these two points.
+Now, let’s take a better look at these two points.

 Understand your Prospective Clients and Customers